-Positron annihilation lifetime measurements were carried out at room temperature using Ortec® PLS-system [37, 38].
-The 22 Na radionuclide (from evaporated 22 NaCl metallic salt), encapsulated in 3.6 mg/cm2 thin polymide (Kapton®) windows, was used as the positron source with an activity of 100 μ Ci.
+The principle of operation of the lifetime spectrometer is to measure the spectrum of time intervals between start signals, generated by detecting prompt gamma rays following the emission of positrons, and stop signals from one of the annihilation gamma photons.
+Positron annihilation lifetime measurements were carried out at room temperature using Ortec[®] PLS-system.
+The 22Na radionuclide (from evaporated 22NaCl metallic salt), with a half-life of 959.8 days, encapsulated in 3.6 mg/cm2 thin polymide (Kapton[®]) windows, was used as the positron source with an activity of 100 μCi.
 The active area of the source is 5 mm.
 The positron source was sandwiched between two pieces of identical specimens.
-The time resolution, i.e. the Full Width Half Maximum (FWHM) of the prompt spectrum, was measured with 60 Co and was found around 260 ps.
+The 1.274 MeV gamma ray, indicating a positron emission event, and the two 0.511 MeV gamma rays of the positron annihilation event are detected using fast plastic scintillators coupled with photomultiplier (PM) tubes.
+The time resolution, i.e. the Full Width Half Maximum (FWHM) of the prompt spectrum, was measured with 60Co and energy windows set as for 22Na and sample measurements and was found around 260 ps.
 The detectors were placed at a distance of about 5 mm from the sample.
 For each spectrum at least four million counts were collected.
-The mean penetration depth of positrons corresponding to the mean energy of the 22 Na spectrum is 11 μ m, which is large enough to avoid any surface effects.